Donor eggs

 What should I say when meeting my potential egg donor?

 If you decide that you would like to meet your potential egg donor, we will set everything up and provide guidance for the conversation.
-Though we don’t require someone from Cofertility to be on the meeting, someone from our team can join for part or all of the time.
+We can facilitate a phone or video meeting between you and the donor during the matching period.

 When you meet your egg donor, it is important to have a plan for the conversation, but let it flow naturally.
 Cofertility will provide conversation starters ahead of the meeting, but here’s what to expect.